safoun10/safoun10/README.md

   </a>

   <!-- Your languages and tools.
 Be careful with the alignment.
-  You can use this sites to get logos: https://www.vectorlogo.zone or https://simpleicons.org/ -->
+  You can use these sites to get logos: https://www.vectorlogo.zone or https://simpleicons.org/ -->
   <code><img width="10%" src="https://www.vectorlogo.zone/logos/reactjs/reactjs-ar21.svg"></code>
   <code><img width="10%" src="https://www.vectorlogo.zone/logos/nodejs/nodejs-ar21.svg"></code>